Bignon Commission (French Revolution): The Creation of Military Commissions

 Military commissions were created 9 October 1792.
 There were five judges which consisted of everyday people or soldiers.
 People who were tried were sentenced to death.
 These military commissions were initially created to put emigres on trial, but by 19 March 1793, the law changed.
 Rebels who had weapons or other political counter-revolutionaries were put on trial under the military commissions which is similar to a criminal court today.
 However, since the people who were tried were considered to be political radicals and a threat to the French Revolution, they were tried quickly and few were actually put in prison; the majority of the people tried were killed.

 The Bignon Commission was created in Le Mans, 14 December 1793, by the représentants en mission Pierre Bourbotte, Louis Turreau and Pierre-Louis Prieur.
 The Bignon Commission was one military commission created among 60 others that was intended to catch the rebels who were accused of counter-revolutionary behavior and later who had fled out of fear during the Reign of Terror.
 They were intended to be tried quickly and then sentenced to death.
 There were 8,000 people executed, and it was based on judicial law.
 The accused were not allowed to have a lawyer.
 The military officials and citizens were able to act as judges and the court decisions had to be made immediately.
 Others such as the Brutus and Frey Commissions, and the Parein and Felix Commission, executed many people, but the Lenoir and Bignon Commissions could be responsible for the most deaths, counting at 4,000 in Nantes, Savenay and Paimboeuf.
 Still in the Maine-et-Loire department, which was basically the Parein and Felix commission's area of action, thousands of people were executed like in the Avrille massacres counting maybe 1300 deaths.
 Jean-jacques Hussenet indeed estimated that in this department alone 6300 to 7000 people were victims of repression by violent deaths (essentially executions.) during the 1793-1794 period.
 Thus, the Parein and Felix commission might have even executed more persons than the Lenoir and Bignon Commissions together.

 By April 1794, the Revolutionary Tribunal of Paris was in charge of handling counter-revolutionary cases by law.
-Any local commission or tribunal that was once able to trial emigres, rebels, or clergy were no longer granted that power unless the Committee of Public Safety gave them the right to do so.
+Any local commission or tribunal that was once able to try emigres, rebels, or clergy were no longer granted that power unless the Committee of Public Safety gave them the right to do so.
 This decision helped to put an end to the Reign of Terror in suppression of tribunals and military commissions such as the Bignon Commission.
 In the last months of the Reign of Terror, the remaining executions occurred in places such as Bordeaux, Nîmes and Arras.